-The first Curry County Multi-Jurisdictional NHMP was approved by FEMA on 2010.
+The first Curry County Multi-Jurisdictional NHMP was approved by FEMA in 2010.
 In 2008, the Oregon Partnership for Disaster Resilience (OPDR/The Partnership) at the University of Oregon's Community Service Center partnered with Oregon Emergency Management (OEM) and Curry County to develop a Pre-Disaster Mitigation Planning Grant proposal.
-The Partnership, OEM, and the participating communities were awarded the grant date and local planning efforts in this region began in 2009.
+The Partnership, OEM, and the participating communities were awarded grant funding and local planning efforts in this region began in 2009.